Green cards for family members dominate the U.S. immigration system.

 - Green Cards for Widow(er)s of US Citizens

 - Affidavits of Support

 Videos – Green Cards For Family Members

-Family-Based Immigration: Speeding up Your Case How to speed up the process of family-based immigration, such as by changing preference categories, using alternate chargeability, and using the Child Status Protection Act.
+- Family-Based Immigration: Speeding up Your Case How to speed up the process of family-based immigration by changing preference categories, using alternate chargeability and the Child Status Protection Act.